Why is Indonesia's middle class shrinking? – DW – 10/16/2024

 Middle-income trap?

-Bhima Yudhistira, director of the Center of Economic and Law Studies (Celios), a Jakarta-based economic think tank, told DW that moving forward, Indonesia is looking at annual GDP growth below 5%.
-This number is in line with projections for 2024 reported in the LPEM-UI study.
+Bhima Yudhistira, director of the Center of Economic and Law Studies (Celios), a Jakarta-based think tank, told DW that Indonesia was looking at annual GDP growth of below 5%.
+This is in line with projections for 2024 reported in the LPEM-UI study.

 Meanwhile, Indonesia has set an ambitious goalto become a high-income country by 2045.